DarrenInwood/silverstripe-lucene/README.md

 # Lucene plugin for SilverStripe 2.4

+NOTE!
+These docs are completely wrong and need a total overhaul!
+Do not use this module.

+The Solr part works for SilverStripe 3.1, but there are no docs on how to use it.

 ## Overview

 This plugin for the SilverStripe framework allows you to harness the power of